DeshmukhChinmay/Climate-Hero/README.md

 - Lisa Wang
 - Terence Qu

-## Execution Instructions
+## Execution Instructions (for Windows)
-Clone prototype branch of the repo to your local machine
+1. Clone or download the PROTOTYPE branch of the repository to your local machine
+2. Make sure the ClimateQuest folder contains ClimateQuest_Data and ClimateQuest.exe
-Run ClimateQuest.exe in CLimateQuest folder.
+3. Run the ClimateQuest.exe file

+## Opening in Unity
+1. Clone or download the repository
+2. Make sure you have Unity version 2019.3.0b4 or higher installed
+3. Add project folder to Unity Hub
+4. Select version 2019.3.0b4 or higher
+5. Run project